 Bullet Points in Amazon Descriptions

 While Amazon does not allow you to use html to create bullet points in your descriptions there is a nice workaround.
-Simply copy and paste this special “bullet” character: • before each item, add a space between that and your text and place the line break <br> at the end.
+Simply copy and paste a dash character: – before each item, add a space between that and your text and place the line break at the end.
 It will display a nice list of features just like html bullet points:

 Copyright and Trademark Symbols in Amazon Descriptions

 While it is not recommended or necessary it is possible to use the following copyright and trademark symbols in either Amazon Product Features or Descriptions: